MeatPopsicle/proxboard/README.md

 A simple dashboard that auto-populates your VMs and LXC containers from your Proxmox instance into a simple user interface.
 Uses the Proxmox API to pull your machine data.

+- Pin favourites to a top bar

 - View the running status of each machine.

 - Easily access the web container, or SSH of each node at the click of a button.

-- Just edit your Proxmox notes as follows:
+    - Just edit your Proxmox note as follows:

     - IP: x.x.x.x Port: xxxx (SSH-Port: xxxx - optional)